-22 Submissions dated 20 December 2016.
+21 Submissions dated 20 December 2016.

-23 Specifically, schedule 3, sections 10(1)(a), 10(3), 10(4) and 10(5)(a)-(c) of the RTI Act.
+22 Specifically, schedule 3, sections 10(1)(a), 10(3), 10(4) and 10(5)(a)-(c) of the RTI Act.

-an investigation, or obtained, used or prepared for an investigation.24 I consider the nature of the information which may be subject to these exemptions is distinguishable from the information in issue in this review.
-In this case, the applicant is not simply seeking access to the records held by QPS in relation to himself, but rather is seeking to understand who may have accessed, viewed or otherwise utilised his records within QPRIME.
+investigation to be on foot, and to comprise information which was given in the course of an investigation, or obtained, used or prepared for an investigation.23 I consider the nature of the information which may be subject to these exemptions is distinguishable from the information in issue in this review.
+In this case, the applicant is not simply seeking access to the records held by QPS in relation to his late father, but rather is seeking to understand who may have accessed, viewed or otherwise utilised his late father's records within QPRIME.

 - 23. The prejudice to QPS' methods and procedures does not stem from revealing the existence of the database, how the database works or the information contained in the database.
 Rather, the prejudice results from an individual's ability to identify the level of surveillance they may or may not be under, thereby reducing the effectiveness of QPRIME as a system.
-I am satisfied that revealing the extent of information in a QPRIME Activity Report, for any individual, whether that individual is subject to intelligence and surveillance operations or not, could reasonably be expected to prejudice these lawful methods and procedures as a whole. - 24.
-As to whether this expectation of prejudice is reasonable, 25 I am satisfied that QPS has demonstrated to OIC that there are particular circumstances in which disclosing information could reasonably be expected to prejudice QPS' lawful methods and procedures, even though the information may appear innocuous, on its face, or when read in isolation.
-26 - 25.
+I am satisfied that revealing the extent of information in a QPRIME Activity Report, for any individual, whether that individual is subject to intelligence and surveillance operations or not, could reasonably be expected to prejudice these lawful methods and procedures as a whole.24 - 24.
+As to whether this expectation of prejudice is reasonable,25 I am satisfied that QPS has demonstrated to OIC that there are particular circumstances in which disclosing information could reasonably be expected to prejudice QPS' lawful methods and procedures, even though the information may appear innocuous, on its face, or when read in isolation.26 - 25.
 For the reasons set out above, I am satisfied that the QPRIME Activity Report comprises exempt information under schedule 3, section 10(1)(f) of the RTI Act.